torrentg/logdb/README.md

 # logdb

 A simple log-structured database.
 It is a header-only C embeded database with no dependencies.

-The logdb goal is to cover the following case:
+Logdb is a simple database with the following characteristics:

-* Need to persist sequentially ordered data
-* Most operations are write type
+* Variable length record type
-* Data is rarely read or searched
+* Records uniquely identified by a sequential number (seqnum)
+* Records are indexed by timestamp (monotonic non-decreasing field)
+* There are no other indexes other than seqnum and timestamp.
+* Records can be appended, read, and searched
+* Records can not be updated nor deleted
-* Allow to revert last entries (rollback)
+* Allows to revert last entries (rollback)
-* Eventually purge obsolete entries (purge)
+* Allows to remove obsolete entries (purge)
+* Read-write concurrency supported (multi-thread)
+* Automatic data recovery on catastrofic event
 * Minimal memory footprint

 Use cases: